Telephone Hill Historic Neighborhood Advocacy

 Lewis, Grace

-Richard F. Lewis and Grace Lewis owned Block F; Lots 7-8, where the Juneau Motor Company building sits at 11 Egan Drive, on the corner of Egan Drive and Main Street at the base of Telephone Hill, from the turn of the century until the early 1950s (City of Juneau 1901-1951).
+Richard F. Lewis and his wife Grace Lewis owned Block F, Lots 7–8, the site where the Juneau Motor Company building stands at 11 Egan Drive on the corner of Egan Drive and Main Street at the base of Telephone Hill.
+The property remained in their ownership from the turn of the twentieth century until the early 1950s.

 Lewis, Richard

-Richard F. Lewis and Grace Lewis owned Block F; Lots 7-8, where the Juneau Motor Company building sits at 11 Egan Drive, on the corner of Egan Drive and Main Street at the base of Telephone Hill, from the turn of the century until the early 1950s (City of Juneau 1901-1951).
+Richard F. Lewis and his wife Grace Lewis owned Block F, Lots 7–8, where the Juneau Motor Company building stands at 11 Egan Drive on the corner of Egan Drive and Main Street at the base of Telephone Hill.
+The property remained in the Lewis family from the turn of the twentieth century until the early 1950s.

 Ninnis, Elroy